klausman/armapadocs/content/mission_making/guide/index.md

 We also have [a checklist](../checklist/) of items that we have found are easily overlooked/untested, that then break the mission at event time.

+## Getting a timeslot

+To get a timeslot for your mission, we recommend sending a DM to Helperbot, and briefly outlining your mission (which repo (WW2/Event/Test), name, era, factions, player count).
+The Event Mods will then get back to you and figure out a date to host your mission.
+Note that they *will* ask if you have tested the mission on-server with others.

+There are a few considerations for missions:

+- Typically, new mission makers host on Friday or Saturday for a few times before getting a Sunday slot.
+- Small missions typically happen on Fridays.
+Small here means either short time-wise (<1.5h or so) or with few player slots (<20).
+- Recurring missions like Antistasi, or longer series of missions, like Two Sierra, also happen on Fridays, to not crowd out the bigger event missions.
+- We typically don't reserve dates further than two weeks into the future.